hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * Some of the most significant image synthesis work in the past several years are from SIGGRAPH researchers publishing at vision conferences.
 Examples include [neural rerendering in the wild](https://moustafameshry.github.io/neural_rerendering_in_the_wild/), [NeRF](http://www.matthewtancik.com/nerf), [StyleGAN](https://github.com/NVlabs/stylegan), [pix2pix](https://phillipi.github.io/pix2pix/), [CycleGAN](https://junyanz.github.io/CycleGAN/), [Face2Face](http://www.niessnerlab.org/projects/thies2016face.html), and [PointNet](http://stanford.edu/~rqi/pointnet/).
 * While activity in adjacent communities is skyrocketing, e.g., vision, HCI, robotics, SIGGRAPH is flat.
 Flat isn’t bad, but it’s a warning sign.
+* It's bad for students to only be able to publish one good idea a year in a highly-published journal format, rather than being able to publish two good ideas a year in a reasonable conference format.
 * Trend: SIGGRAPH will become a boutique venue for high-quality papers on geometry, physics, visual interaction, and a few other topics.
 As each of these topics become more intertwined with learning/vision techniques, they will migrate to the vision conferences, as has already been happening with rendering and geometry.
 * These other venues are not as good at fostering research where we care about output quality and usability